The Six Types of Causes According to Vasubandhu

 - Ripened results (rnam-smin-gyi 'bras-bu, Skt. vipakaphalam) – the nonobstructive unspecified items conjoined with the mental continuum of a limited being, such as the body, consciousness, and feelings, and which come from a ripening cause that was also conjoined with his or her mental continuum.
 The ripening causes must be either destructive or tainted constructive ones.
 Unspecified actions or impulses do not give rise to any ripened results.

 - Results that correspond to their cause (rgyu-mthun-gyi 'bras-bu, Skt. nishyandaphalam) are of two types: (a) results that correspond to their cause in our behavior (byed-pa rgyu-mthun-gyi 'bras-bu), (b) results that correspond to their cause in our experience (myong-ba rgyu-mthun-gyi 'bras-bu).
 They can arise from destructive, tainted constructive, or unspecified actions.
-The former refer to the mental factor of liking (dga'-ba, Skt. priti) to do an action, in a particular moment, similar to what we have done in the past – in other words, feeling like repeating the action.
-It can also be described as wishing ('dod-pa) to do such an action, in which case it is equivalent to intention ('dun-pa, Skt. chandas).
+The former refer to the way of cognitively taking (‘dzin-stangs) an intended object with the mental factor of intention (‘dun-pa).
+Intention is the wish to do something toward an intended object.
+What we wish to do or feel like doing toward it is to repeat an action similar to what we have done in the past.
 The latter refer to the experience of a situation in which something similar to our previous action happens back to us.

 - Dominating results (bdag-po'i 'bras-bu, Skt. adhipatiphalam, overriding results, comprehensive results) – the type of environment or society in which we are born or enter, and the way it treats us, or objects, such as our possessions, and what happens to them.
 Such results may ripen from destructive, tainted constructive, or unspecified actions.
 They are called "dominating results" – literally, "overlord results" – because, like an overlord, they extend over and dominate everything that we experience in a particular rebirth.
 A variant term for them is commanding results (dbang-gi 'bras-bu).
 In many cases, these results extend out to and dominate the lives of many others who, for example, share an environment because of having each built up the karmic causes for being born in or living in it.